Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "bar": the axis label of the bar.
   - @c "block": number specifying which block in the bar to add the decal to.
 If not specified, defaults to @c 0.
   - @c "decal": the decal to add to the bar, which will contain ["label"](#label-properties) properties.
+- @c "constrain-scaling-axis-to-bars": @c true to force the scaling axis to the longest bar.

 Note that bar sorting is performed prior to adding bar groups.
 When specifying the start and end of your bar groups, any bar sorting that you specified will be in effect.
 Likewise, axis brackets are also added after the bars are sorted;